Here are some common questions about Yoga for BJJ.

 I paid, but I cannot see the videos.
 What should I do?

 Two things: First make sure that you actually cannot see the videos!
 If that is the case, then clear your browsers cache, and even try a different browser.
-If you still cannot watch the videos, please send an email to email@example.com and I will hard-boot your account (kicking it hard, and then restarting it.)
+If you still cannot watch the videos, please send an email to firstname.lastname@example.org and we will hard-boot your account (kicking it hard, and then restarting it.)
 That always works!

 I have to cancel my Yoga for BJJ subscription.
 How do I do that?